-The RJC controller is fully automatic and ensures that the diaphragm valves of the Unicell Concept filter it serves are operated in sequence, at regular intervals, to facilitate the efficient cleaning of the filter modules.
-The pulse duration must be set at 200 ms with 12 sec. intervals between pulses and these should not be altered without prior consultation with Nordson Corporation.
+The RJC controller is fully automatic and ensures that the diaphragm valves of the Unicell filter it serves are operated in sequence, at regular intervals, to facilitate the efficient cleaning of the filter modules.
+The pulse duration must be set at 200 ms with 12 sec. intervals between pulses and should not be altered without prior consultation with Nordson Corporation.

-The controller is mounted on the base assembly at the side of the filter and consists of an IP65 weatherproof ABS enclosure with either AC or DC input voltage options.
+The controller consists of an IP65 weatherproof ABS enclosure with either AC or DC input voltage options.
 Mounted within the box are two printed circuit boards which control the solenoid valve timing functions and the front plate display.
 See Electrical Requirements in section Installation for further details.

-Located in the clean side of the filter section is a separate enclosure (or enclosures, depending on filter type), housing the appropriate number of solenoid valves (one per 'way').
-The enclosure is connected to the RJC controller by an umbilical multiwire lead.
+Located in the clean side of the filter section is a separate enclosure, housing the appropriate number of solenoid valves (one per 'way').
+The enclosure is connected to the RJC controller by an umbilical multicore lead.

-NOTE: For Unicell Concept filters installed in areas subject to risk of fire or explosion refer to EEx Controls in section Installation.
+NOTE: For Unicell units installed in areas subject to risk of fire or explosion refer to EEx Controls in section Installation.